yangwhale/gpu-recipes/inference/a4high/llama3-1-70b/trtllm-serving-gke/README.md

     - kubectl

 - **Model Access**:
-    - A Hugging Face token to access the [DeepSeek R1 671B model](https://huggingface.co/deepseek-ai/DeepSeek-R1)
+    - A Hugging Face token to access the [Llama 3.1 70B model](https://huggingface.co/meta-llama/Llama-3.1-70B)
     - To generate a token:
       1. Create/login to your [Hugging Face account](https://huggingface.co/)
       2. Navigate to Profile > Settings > Access Tokens